knufire/RevEngD/README.md

   -classRenderers : A list of fully qualified class renderers to be added to the Seqeunce Diagram Rendering process.
 EX: odyssey.renderers.SingletonClassRenderer
   -relationshipRenderers : A list of fully qualified relationship renderers to be added to the Seqeunce Diagram Rendering process.
 EX: odyssey.renderers.SingletonRelationshipRenderer

+## Distribution
+The distribution containing all files needed to run the project can be found [here](distribution/RevEngD-1.0.0-SNAPSHOT.zip)
+The jar containing just the files for the RevEngD project can be found [here](distribution/RevEngD-1.0.0-SNAPSHOT/lib/RevEngD-1.0.0-SNAPSHOT.jar)

 ## Example of Running
-One way to run the project would be to build the project using gradle and run the RevEngD.bat file located in "build/distributions/RevEngD-SNAPSHOT.zip/bin" using the command line and passing the above arguments in.
+One way to run the project would be to download the distribution and run the RevEngD.bat file located in "RevEngD-SNAPSHOT.zip/bin" using the command line and passing the above arguments in.
 An example command to run the program would be
 ```
 ./RevEngD.bat -d "C:/Projects/coolProject" -m app.main -c app.main app.otherClass
  ```